How Much for a New Front Door?

 - Low maintenance

-- A composite front door offers a modern aesthetic
+- Offers a modern aesthetic

 Cons: